iterative/dvc.org/static/docs/use-cases/data-registry.md

 Keeping this in mind, we could build a <abbr>DVC project</abbr> dedicated to tracking and versioning datasets (or any kind of large files).
 This way we would have a repository with all the metadata and history of changes in the project's data.
-We can see who updated what, and when, use pull requests to update data the same way you do with code, and we don't need ad-hoc conventions to store different data versions.
-Other projects can share the data in the registry by downloading (`dvc get`) or importing (`dvc import`) them for use in different data processes.
+We could see who updated what, and when, use pull requests to update data (the same way we do with code), and avoid ad-hoc conventions to store different data versions.
+This is what we call a data registry.
+Other projects can share datasets in a registry by downloading (`dvc get`) or importing (`dvc import`) them for use in different data processes.

-The advantages of using a DVC **data registry** project are:
+Advantages of using a DVC **data registry** project:

 - Data as code: Improve _lifecycle management_ with versioning of simple directory structures (like Git for your cloud storage), without ad-hoc